Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Transformer encoding schemes

 \section{Transformer encoding schemes}

-As shown in Algorithm.~\ref{alg:Transformer}, our proposed Transformer encoding method gradually reduces the channel dimension as the input x is passed through the encoding layers.
-However, for Transformer-based encoding, it is common only to compress the temporal dimension (using the [CLS] token or mean pooling) while leaving the channel dimension unchanged.
-Thus, we experiment and compare the temporal dimension compression to our channel compression method for reconstruction and prediction with $\textbf{z}$ dimension of 256 and 2048.
+As shown in \algorithmref{alg:Transformer}, our proposed Transformer encoding method gradually reduces the channel dimension as input $\textbf{x}$ is passed through encoding layers.
+However, for Transformer-based encoding, it is common only to compress the temporal dimension (using [CLS] token or mean pooling) while leaving the channel dimension unchanged.
+Thus, we experiment and compare the temporal dimension compression to our channel compression method for reconstruction and prediction with $\textbf{z}$ in 256 and 2048 dimensional spaces.

 For $\textbf{z} \in \mathbb{R}^{1 \times 256}$, the Transformer encoder layers process $\textbf{x}$ and aggregate the temporal dimension into one by either extracting the [CLS] tokens or by mean pooling.